-If using personal or family funds, a bank statement from within the past six months must be provided.
-Additionally, if the applicant is receiving financial support from a friend or family member, that person must also write a letter specifying the exact amount of funding he or she will provide during the program.
+If using personal or family funds, a bank statement from within the past 6 months must be provided.
+Additionally, if receiving financial support from a friend or family member, that person must also write a letter specifying the exact amount of funding they will provide to you during your program.

 The expenses of a married student are considerably more than that of a single student.
 In addition to funds for his or her own expenses, the married student must show an additional $5,000 per year for each dependent.
 A dependent is classified as a spouse and/or children under the age of 21.

 Prior to processing visa paperwork, the OIS requires evidence of the minimum financial support amount committed to your education.Health Insurance